How to watch the Titan sub documentary — is it streaming?

 What is the new Titan sub documentary about?

-The Titan Sub Disaster: Minute by Minute is a two-part documentary that “creates a detailed picture of events surrounding the submersible’s expedition to the wreck of the Titanic, assesses the scale of the mission, and asks what lessons have been learned from the tragedy.”
+The Titan Sub Disaster: Minute by Minute is a two-part documentary that details the events surrounding the submersible’s expedition to the wreck of the Titanic, assessing the scale of the mission and what lessons have been learned from the tragedy.

 ITN goes on to state: “The documentary plays never-before-heard audio from the Canadian Air Force of the banging detected during the search and recovery of the sub.